pcristof/asap/README.md

 3. Modify the config.ini file so that the 'pathToGrid' and 'pathToData' point to the correct directories on your local computer.

 ##### Run the analysis
-4. You can now run the anlysis by simply typing `asap.run_analysis dotau`.
+4. You can now run the anlysis by simply typing `python3 -m asap dotau`.
 This will create a new direcotry 'output_dotau' containing the results of the analysis and a copy of the configuration file.

 ## UNDERSTANDING YOUR RESULT FILES